cimt-ag/data_vault_pipelinedescription/documentation/Data_Vault_method_coverage_and_syntax_examples.md

 ```

 ### Satellite on a link, with a driving key declaration {DV-4.5.5}
 This data source is a table with the order, referencing the product of the order.
-Should product of the order be modified the former product of the order must be "unlinked".
+Should product of the order be modified, the former product of the order must be "unlinked".
 Data Vault indicates this by declaring the driving keys, that must be used by the loading process for ending former relations.
 Driving keys are the hub key columns of the parent link of the satellite.
 ```json
 "fields": [
 		    {	"field_name": "ORDER_ID",